-3.5.5 Debt Obligation
+3.4.4 Debt Obligation

 Each employee is obligated to take care of his or her financial obligations independent of the College.
-The employee must pay any outstanding debts owed to the College prior to termination, resignation, or retirement.
+The employee must pay any outstanding debts owed to the College before termination, resignation, or retirement.

-3.5.6 Garnishments
+3.4.5 Garnishments